lmfit/asteval/doc/installation.rst

 Requirements
 ~~~~~~~~~~~~~~~

-Asteval is a pure Python module.
-The latest stable version is |release|, which
+Asteval is a pure Python library.
+The latest version is |release|,
-supports Python 3.9 through 3.13.
+supporting Python 3.10 through 3.14.

 Installing `asteval` requires `setuptools` and `setuptools_scm`.
 No other
 libraries outside of the standard library are required.
 If `numpy`_ and